Various Hammonds and Leslies I used to own, or maybe still do.

 My first ever Leslie - a 145 from 1973 which came from a living room.
 Sadly I was young and gigged it quite a bit, fool me, but it's still in pretty good condition.
 Currently wired up to my M3.

-Photos front and back.
+front and

 Hammond BC